 One of the most fun ways to see the valley is by bike.
-Try this Healdsburg Wine Tasting Bike Tour through Viator and ride along country roads to visit some of the Dry Creek Valley wineries outside of Healdsburg.
+Try this Sonoma Full-Day Self-Guided Bike Tour and ride along flat country roads to the wineries you like.
 Another alternative is to book a ride on the Sonoma Wine Trolley that takes you to four different wineries and is a unique way to tour the area.

 Where to Stay in Sonoma Valley